-Regional funds for roadway construction come from bridge toll funds, referred to as Regional Measure 2 (RM 2) and RM 3 approved by Bay Area voters (the latter also referred to as

-AB1171-AB144 funds), which are limited to projects that reduce traffic on one of the Bay Area toll bridges.
+Regional funds for roadway construction come from bridge toll funds, referred to as Regional Measure 1 (RM 1) and RM 2 approved by Bay Area voters in 1988 and 2004 respectively (the latter also referred to as AB1171-AB144 funds), which are limited to projects that reduce traffic on one of the Bay Area toll bridges.
 The sorts of projects that qualify for these funds include express lane improvements and local roadways that improve access for Express buses from a local transit center to the freeway system.

 The table below shows regional funds provided to Solano County since 2010 for roadway construction.
-It is important to note the capital program from RM 2 was for 10 years and began to conclude in FY 2015-16.
+It is important to note the capital program from RM 2 was for 10 years and began to conclude in FY 2016-17.